 Image Essay: The Irish Harp in Chicago

 The images are a photo essay on Irish music in a diasporic context.
 It includes images from the World's Fair; excerpts from the letters of Irish public figures; old newspaper articles; advertisements; images of the city, past and present; and photographs of musicians.
+Thematically, it deals with complex histories that entail both Irish complicity with colonial violence and Irish culture as resistance.

 Kean Ó Hara/The Heather Breeze

 This set of tunes featuring Ireland's two national instruments, the harp and uilleann pipes, was recorded for Tune Supply's online St. Patrick's Day concert in 2021.
 Myself and Seán are both greatly influenced by older musical traditions and the legacy of Irish music in Chicago, particularly as exemplified by the Sligo flute player and piper Kevin Henry (1929-2020.)

 We're particularly fond of the first tune, an air composed around 1700 by Turlough Ó Carolan (1670-1738).
 The tune is named for Kean Ó Hara, the scion of a Sligo landholding family who served as High Sheriff of Sligo in 1708. learned this version from Máire Ní Chathasaigh.
 The second tune is a well-known reel called The Heather Breeze that I associate with the wonderful fiddle playing of Dublin fiddler, long resident in Miami, James Kelly.

 The Merry Sisters of Fate (Reel)